 Created by a long time Wanikani user, Tsurukame is not the official Wanikani app but it should be!
 The app syncs up to your Wanikani account and you can burn through your reviews and lessons in no time!
 With its simple and effective layout, user friendly features, now it’s easier than ever to review kanji and vocabulary!

-Subscription to Wanikani will set you back $9/month or $89/year (keep in mind that there’s an annual sale at the end of the year for lifetime access) but it will surprise you by the amount of kanji you can learn over just a couple of weeks.
+Subscription to Wanikani will set you back $9/month or $89/year (keep in mind that there’s an annual sale at the end of the year for lifetime access) but it will surprise you by the number of kanji you can learn over just a couple of weeks.
 Based on a spaced repetition reviewing system, learners are motivated to depend on memory recall to ascent through the various levels.
-As well as this, memorising tricky characters are made a breeze by the use of mnemonics, making WaniKani an active learning process.
+As well as this, memorizing tricky characters are made a breeze by the use of mnemonics, making WaniKani an active learning process.

 Offline reviews that sync up when connected online.
 Fun, interactive, on the go-review language learning app.